knuckleswtf/scribe/docs/config.md

 - `use_value`: The value of the parameter to be used by Scribe to authenticate response calls.
 This will **not** be included in the generated documentation.
 If this value is null, Scribe will use a random value.

+- `display_value`: The value of the parameter that will be included in the generated documentation.
+If this value is null, Scribe will use a random value.

 - `extra_info`: Any extra authentication-related info for your users.
 For instance, you can describe how to find or generate their auth credentials.
 Markdown and HTML are supported.
 This will be included in the `Authentication` section.

 ### `strategies`